minio/docs/source/includes/k8s/common-minio-kes.rst

 - For Vault deployments within the same Kubernetes cluster as the MinIO Tenant, you can use Kubernetes service names to allow the MinIO Tenant to establish connectivity to the Vault service.

-- For Vault deployments external to the Kubernetes cluster, you must configure Ingress or a similar network control plane component to allow the MinIO Tenant to establish connectivity to Vault.
+- For Vault deployments external to the Kubernetes cluster, you must ensure the cluster supports routing communications between Kubernetes services and pods and the external network.
+  This may require configuration or deployment of additional Kubernetes network components and/or enabling access to the public internet.

 Defer to the `Vault Documentation <https://learn.hashicorp.com/vault>`__ for guidance on deployment and configuration.